 Government research shows that restorative justice helps victims to get answers to their questions, aids recovery and helps them to move on with their lives.
 For offenders, restorative justice can be very challenging.
 It has been proven that offenders are less likely to re-offend following a properly facilitated restorative justice process.

 Restorative justice is a specialist service which must be delivered by qualified and experienced workers.
-Nottinghamshire Victim CARE supports victims who wish to start a restorative process.
+Restorative Nottinghamshire, provided by Remedi, supports victims who wish to start a restorative process.
+You can find out more information here www.restorativenotts.org.uk or via email email@example.com.

 A survey into community remedies for dealing with low-level crime and anti-social behaviour was launched in June 2014 by then Deputy Commissioner Chris Cutland.